-This research—combined with data drawn from sources that include our Clinical Data Solutions division, InVivoLink, HealthTrust Europe and the FDA—forms the basis for our evidence-based contracting.
+This research—combined with data drawn from internal resources as well as the FDA—forms the basis for our evidence-based contracting.
 It is used by our partners and members to support utilization efforts and to address unnecessary variation in clinically sensitive product categories.

 At HealthTrust, we view provider education as one of our core responsibilities.
 Our Clinical Research and Education team supports this goal with hands-on education sessions, workshops, webinars and written materials—all designed to improve understanding of our contracted products and how they fit into a cost-effective supply chain strategy.